michaelkamprath/eater-sap-1-improvements/advanced-alu/README.md

 ## Control Logic
 ### Flags
 There are now four status flags on the system that provide input to the control logic.
 Some of these flags have slight different means depending on what unit set it.
 The flags and how they are set are:
-* `zero` - Set when the results of a math or logic operation results in a zero value, when the increment/decrement operation in the `I` or `J` register results in a zero value, or when the bit being tested is equal to zero.
+* `ZF` - **zero** - Set when the results of a math or logic operation results in a zero value, when the increment/decrement operation in the `I` or `J` register results in a zero value, or when the bit being tested is equal to zero.
-* `carry` - Set when the addition math operation results in a carry, the subtraction math operation does not require a borrow, when the increment operation in the `I` or `J` register results in a carry, or when the left or right shift operation in the A register shifts a one-valued bit out.
+* `CF` - **carry** - Set when the addition math operation results in a carry, the subtraction math operation does not require a borrow, when the increment operation in the `I` or `J` register results in a carry, or when the left or right shift operation in the A register shifts a one-valued bit out.
-* `overflow` - Set when the math operation of the `74LS382` results in an overflow or when the compare operation indicates that the left hand value (the value in the high byte of the temp register) is greater than the right hand value (the value being read from the data bus).
+* `OF`  - **overflow** - Set when the math operation of the `74LS382` results in an overflow or when the compare operation indicates that the left hand value (the value in the high byte of the temp register) is greater than the right hand value (the value being read from the data bus).
-* `equal` - Set when compare operation indicates both values are equal.
+* `EF` - **equal** - Set when compare operation indicates both values are equal.

-### Gate Array Logic

 ### Control Line Assignment
 This project continues to use the control logic design introduced in the [8-Bit Instruction Register project](../instruction-register-8-bit/), however the control line assignments are redone some.
 The control line assignments are: